onairam-97/tesi-triennale/README.md

 3. Analyze a specified folder that contains dockerfiles and save results into a mongodb database
     * Arguments: -dir {folder path} 0 --dbmongo {host} {port} --login {user} {password}
     * Example: `ruby repository_parser.rb -repo -dir path/to/folder 0 --dbmongo <host> <port> --login <user> <pwd>`

+#### 2. Export_data

+This script establishes a connection wtih MongoDB and create a code-comment pairs from the information extracted in the previous step and save result in a .csv file.

+#### 3. Clear_data

+This script remove lines with any empty field and lines that starts with Docker instruction from .csv file.
+Also remove the lines that starts with Docker instruction in a multilines comment.

+#### 4. Data_filter

+This script applies various heuristics to obtain the final dataset.

+The heuristics applied in the script are:

+1. Removes the code-comment pairs whose comment is not in english.
+2. Removes the code-comment pairs whose comment is not composed of at least two words.
+3. Removes the code-comment pairs whose comment contains a percentage of special characters greater than 7%.
+4. Removes the code-comment pairs whose comment do not starts with an alphabetic character.
+5. Removes the code-comment pairs whose comment contains link.
+6. Removes the code-comment pairs whose comment contains the words "todo", "license" and "copyright".

+#### 5. Insert_elastic

+This script uploads the data obtained in the previous step to Elasticsearch.

 ## Authors